 War and childhood

 At the beginning of World War II, Abakanowicz, then a young girl, witnessed German tanks enter her family’s estate.
 At one point, a drunken soldier burst into her house and, in Abakanowicz’s presence, shot off her mother’s arm.
 In 1944, the family was forced to flee the advance of the Soviet army and ended up in Warsaw, where the artist still lives and works.
 As a teenager, Abakanowicz worked as a nursing assistant in a makeshift hospital caring for the wounded while also finishing her high school education.
-Her family lost everything during the war and had to hide their aristocratic roots when the nobility became the enemy in postwar Communist Poland.
-Abakanowicz remembered, “…we, as family, lost our identity.
-We were deprived of our social position and…thrown out of society.
-We were punished for being rich.
-So I had to hide my background.
-I had to lie.
-I had to invent.”
+Her family lost everything during the war and had to hide their aristocratic roots when the nobility became the enemy in postwar communist Poland.
+Abakanowicz remembered,

 Magdalena Abakanowicz was born in 1930 and and spent her early years on the family’s estate about 200 miles east of Warsaw.
 There, she often played in the nearby forest, an experience that later influenced the materials she uses in her work.
-Her family had both Tartar and aristocratic roots (the term Tartar has a complex history but in this case the artist’s father was a descendant of Abaqa Khan, a thirteenth-century Il-khan of Persia).
-Who were Abaqa Khan, Il-khan, and Ghengis Khan?
+Her family had both Tartar and aristocratic roots.

 After the war

 Abakanowicz graduated the Academy of Fine Arts in Warsaw in in 1955.
-Post-war Poland was part of the Soviet bloc and had a Communist government.
-Social Realism was the style taught in art schools during this era and initially Abakanowicz experimented with textiles and weaving in order to avoid it.
-Social Realism demanded images of smiling workers and a perfected society and although Abakanowicz disliked the style, she was ultimately required to adopt it in order to obtain a degree and enter the Polish Artists Union—a step required of all professional sculptors.
-What is Socialist Realism?
+Post-war Poland was part of the Soviet bloc and had a communist government.
+Socialist realism was the style taught in art schools during this era and initially Abakanowicz experimented with textiles and weaving in order to avoid it.
+Socialist realism demanded images of smiling workers and a perfected society and although Abakanowicz disliked the style, she was ultimately required to adopt it in order to obtain a degree and enter the Polish Artists Union—a step required of all professional sculptors.

 The body as a structure became increasingly important to Abakanowicz and she visited laboratories to learn more about dissection and the construction of the human body.
 The effect of Seated Figures and Backs can be chilling and is often understood as expressing dehumanization in the twentieth century.
 In these works, the same shape is repeated but the surface of each figure has an individual texture, the result of Abakanowicz’s unique handling of the materials.

-Androgyne III uses the same molded-torso shell that Abakanowicz employed in her sculpture series Backs (1976-1980).
+Androgyne III uses the same molded-torso shell that Abakanowicz employed in her sculpture series Backs.
 The piece is made of burlap, resin, wood, nails, and string.
-Unlike the Back series, however, in which the figures sat directly on the floor, the Androgyne torsos are seated on low stretchers of wooden logs, perhaps filling in for lost legs.
+Unlike the Backs series, however, in which the figures sat directly on the floor, the Androgyne torsos are seated on low stretchers of wooden logs, perhaps filling in for lost legs.

 Abakanowicz draws on her personal history, but her sculptures possess an ambiguity that encourages multiple interpretations that speak broadly to human experience.
 Androgyne III alludes to the brutality of war and the totalitarian state.
 The body is a husk without arms, legs or a head.
 It is an expression of suffering, both mournful and disturbing.